-L {A90(15 min)} period.
-For 90% of the measurement period it was louder than the $L{\text{A90 (15 min)}}.$ Ambient noise The all-encompassing noise at a point composed of sound from all sources near and far.
+L {A90(15 min)} The sound pressure level exceeded for 90% of the measurement period.
+For 90% of the measurement period it was louder than the La 90 (15 min).
+Ambient noise The all-encompassing noise at a point composed of sound from all sources near and far.
 Background noise The underlying level of noise present in the ambient noise when extraneous noise (such as transient traffic and dogs barking) is removed.
 The $L{A90\ (15\ min)}$ sound pressure level is used to quantify background noise.
 Traffic noise The total noise resulting from road traffic.
 The L{eq} sound pressure level is used to quantify traffic noise.
 Day The period from 0700 to 1800 h Monday to Saturday and 0800 to 1800 h Sundays and Public Holidays.
 Evening The period from 1800 to 2200 h Monday to Sunday and Public Holidays.
 Night The period from 2200 to 0700 h Monday to Saturday and 2200 to 0800 h Sundays and Public Holidays.
 Assessment background level [ABL] The overall background level for each day, evening and night period for each day of the noise monitoring.
 Rating background level [RBL] The overall background level for each day, evening and night period for the entire length of noise monitoring.